QidongS/springboot_crud/README.md

 # springboot_crud
-This is a Springboot crud practice.
+This is a Springboot crud practice using bootstrap themes.

-To login:
+To login:<br/>
-Use username: admin
+Use username: admin  <br/>
 and password: 123456